ItsSeaJay/world-of-collabris/README.md

 [even created authentic heraldry for all of the known factions](http://www.danconnolly.co.uk/2016/05/to-arms/).

-In 2018, after a successful D&D campaign set in Collabris, some jerk named Callum expressed interest in making Collabris more accessible.
+In 2018, after a successful D&D campaign set in Collabris, some jerk named Callum expressed interest in making Collabris more malliable.
 [After a moderately successful post on the `/r/mattcolville` subreddit](https://www.reddit.com/r/mattcolville/comments/8ahdol/open_sourcing_collabris/) asking for permission to create a GitHub repo based on the world, he decided to put his money where his mouth is and go for it...